Ultimate Guide For Adding Closed Captions In YouTube Videos

 Another option for adding captions or subtitles to your video is to do it yourself using a free or paid tool such as Subtitle Horse or Amara.org.
 Typically, these online tools work by asking you to upload a video and using a captioning tool while you watch and transcribe the video.

-The advantage of these tools is they are free.
+The advantage of these tools is that they are free.
 The drawback is that it is incredibly time-consuming to use these tools and transcribe yourself.
 Not to mention, if you’re adding subtitles, you’ll have to be proficient in your target foreign language–proficient enough to make your subtitles understandable and error-free.

 Outsourcing captioning and subtitles